Stat-Ease: Statistical design of experiments

-Minimum-Run Resolution IV and Minimum-Run Resolution V experimental designs, a proprietary time- and money-saving design type, were invented by Pat Whitcomb and Gary Oehlert in 2004.
+Minimum-Run Resolution IV and Minimum-Run Resolution V experimental designs, a proprietary time- and money-saving design type, were invented by Patrick Whitcomb and Gary Oehlert in 2004.
 Minimum-run resolution IV ("MR4") factorial designs estimate all main effects, clear of two-factor or higher interactions, in a minimum of experimental runs.
 MR4 designs work well for factor screening.
 Minimum-run resolution V ("MR5") factorial designs estimate all main effects and two-factor interactions in a minimum of experimental runs.
 MR5 designs are typically done after screening to a vital few factors, which then need to be studied in more depth in case they interact.

 Whitcomb and Oehlert won the Shewell award in 2008 for invention of the half-normal plot of effects for general factorials.

 They also developed statistical tools in 2008 to calculate power for a broad range of experimental designs and precision as a power substitute via fraction of design space (FDS) for response surface methods (RSM) and mixture design.

 Whitcomb co-authored the non-academic Simplified textbook series on DOE with Mark Anderson: DOE Simplified, RSM Simplified, and Formulation Simplified (with Dr. Martin Bezener as a co-author).

 Applications

 Alberto-Culver developed a new line of scrubs using Design-Expert software from Stat-Ease.

 Stat-Ease was used by Los Alamos National Laboratory researchers in designing a set of experiments designed to demonstrate the application of model validation techniques to a structural dynamics problem.

 Invitrogen used Stat-Ease Design-Expert software to optimize a cell culture bioproduction system.
-The researcher wrote, "This experiment demonstrates how a robotically controlled microbioreactor system can be combined with DoE methods to optimize cell-culture media and feeding strategies.
-The new process is rich in information and provides a solid understanding of the most influential factors affecting performance of specific cell lines."

 The United States Environmental Protection Agency (EPA) evaluated the physicochemical properties of nine surfactants used in the remediation of perchloroethylene (PCE) in aqueous solutions using a response surface quadratic design model of experiment.
 Design-Expert software was used to generate the experimental design and perform the analysis.
 The research provided predictive models for alterations in the physiochemical properties of pore fluid to surfactant enhanced acquifer remediation of PCE.

 Researchers investigated the possibility of producing poly-3-hydroxybutyrate (P(3HB)) polyester using corn syrup.
 The concentrations of the different ingredients were optimized using DOE performed with Design-Expert software.

 Researchers at the University of Nottingham demonstrated that the DNA extracted from both green and roasted coffee beans could be used in a restriction fragment length polymorphism (RFLP) based analysis to differentiate between Arabica and Robusta types of coffee.
 Design-Expert software was used for design of experiments comparing and optimizing yields using a variety of commercial DNA extraction kits.